GreengagePlum/translatex/docs/source/index.md

 .. note::

     Pay attention to using ``bash`` to execute any of the commands with a square bracket (``[]``) syntax since ``zsh`` has issues parsing these commands and produces errors.
+Or, alternatively you can wrap the arguments inside double quotes.

 ```